klari12/prueba1.github.io/index.md

 ### Introduction
 With Github pages we can include images, chuncks of code, etc.
-The two links above link to a Jupiter Notebook script written in Python3 and an R script.
+The two links above lead to two example scripts in Jupiter Notebook and Rmarkdown.